nicfel/GLM-Material/Simulations/README.md

 Folder contains the materials to recreate the material of the simulation part of the results section

 ## Constant
-Material for the comparison between DTA-GLM and MASCOT-GLM based on time invariant predictors (Figure 2)
+Material for the comparison between DTA-GLM and MASCOT-GLM based on time invariant predictors (Figure 2).

-## Stepwise
+## PhylogeneticUncertainty
-Material for the testing of the performance of the MASCOT-GLM model (Figure 1)
+Material for the testing of the performance of the MASCOT-GLM model and comparing the inference when inferring and when fixing the phylogenetic tree (Figure 1).